Areas of Expertise

 “Navigating the Web of Morality: The Ethical Use of Social Media.”
 The Social Media Industries, edited by Alan Albaran, Taylor & Francis: 2013.

-“Origins of Mass Communication,” in The Media in America: A History, edited by David Sloan, Vision Press: 2011.
+“Origins of Mass Communication,” in The Media in America: A History, edited by David Sloan, Vision Press: 2014 and 2011.

 “Weight Watching: The Ethics of Commoditizing Appearance for Profit,” in The Ethics of Entertainment Media, edited by Howard Good and Sandra L. Borden,

 “Political Manipulation of the Media: Wag the Dog,” in Journalism Ethics Goes to the Movies, edited by Howard Wood, Rowan & Littlefield: 2007.